![]() |

 [1 Corinthians 13:4; 14:1; 2 Cor 11:2; Ezr 7:23; Psa 69:9; 10-11; 13; Jn 2:16-17; Ex 20:5; 6; Dt 4:24; Isa 30:27; 33:14; 15; Mal 3:1; 2; 3; 4; 16; 17; 18; 4:1; 2; 3; 4; 5; 6;]

-ESL G 26 ἀγάπη = Agape = Love must be defined by the character and nature of Yehawah the Father and Son.
+ESL G 26 ἀγάπη = Agape = Love must be defined by the character and nature of Yehwah the Father and Son.
 The Greek word philadelphia means brotherly love.
 The Greek word erotikos means erotic sexual love or lust.
-To define Agape it is important to examine aspects of Yehawah's Covenant agreement with Israel that is called, "Loving Kindness."
+To define Agape it is important to examine aspects of Yehwah's Covenant agreement with Israel that is called, "Loving Kindness."

-1. Yehawah loves those who love Him and keep His commandments.
+1. Yehwah loves those who love Him and keep His commandments.

-2. Obedience is required to abide in Yehawah's love.
+2. Obedience is required to abide in Yehwah's love.

 3. Justice, Mercy, Faithfulness are right ways to serve and love others.